Our Mission Statement

 Why Three Fires Council

 There's plenty of outdoor fun here in Three Fires Council.
-From our resident camps in Oxford, Wisconsin and Elgin, Illinois to our summer day camps and weekend activities - you're sure to find an adventure just around the corner.
+From Camp Big Timber in Elgin, Illinois to our summer day camps and weekend activities throughout the Council - you're sure to find an adventure just around the corner.

 Our Vision Statement

 The Vision of the Three Fires Council is to support and implement the mission of the Boy Scouts of America through the exceptional delivery of local youth programs and outdoor activities.
 We are dedicated to bringing to life the Scout Oath and Law.

 On my honor I will do my best to do my duty to God and my country and to obey the Scout Law; to help other people at all times; to keep myself physically strong, mentally awake, and morally straight.

 A Scout is trustworthy, loyal, helpful, friendly, courteous, kind, obedient, cheerful, thrifty, brave, clean, and reverent.